bruceythegoosey/HP-Elite-C1030-Hackintosh/README.md

 | Webcam | 720p HD webcam | Fully Supported |
 | Fingerprint Reader | Unknown | Unsupported |

-**OEM SSD's are not supported due to issues with the PM991 controller.
+**OEM SSD's are not supported due to issues with the Samsung PM991 controller.
 It will not format to AFPS or MacOS Extended in recovery, let alone install MacOS.
 There are several online workarounds involving flashing from a seperate but none are particually stable or viable.
-It is HIGHLY suggested to replace your drive with a supported M.2 2242 drive or M.2 2230 with an adapter.
+It is HIGHLY suggested to replace your drive with a supported M.2 2230 drive.
+I used the Corsair MP600 Mini 1tb, which is popular with the Steam Deck crowd.

 ## Installation
 ### Preliminary